ISIAQ By-LawsAdopted February 2012

 Section 1.
 Duties of Trustees

-The Society shall have two (2) Trustees who shall be responsible for ensuring that the wishes of the general membership as expressed through resolutions of the membership passed at annual general meeting or other meetings of the general membership are fulfilled, for approving the minutes of meetings of the general membership and for ensuring that the operations of the Society and its activities generally are consistent with the constitution and by-laws of the Society.
+The Society shall have two (2) Trustees who shall be responsible for ensuring that the wishes of the general membership as expressed through resolutions of the membership passed at the Annual General Meeting or other meetings of the general membership are fulfilled, for approving the minutes of meetings of the general membership and for ensuring that the operations of the Society and its activities generally are consistent with the constitution and by-laws of the Society.

 Section 2 Election of Trustees